Pillar 1

 9 min read

-Build a budget in Google Sheets from scratch in 30 minutes — the exact columns, formulas, and conditional formatting, with a free template to copy.
+Build a budget in Google Sheets step by step: the exact columns, the SUM and SUMIF formulas, conditional formatting, and a free template to copy, in ₹ or $.

 The 52-week money saving challenge explained.
 The standard rules, why the math works out to $1,378, the common variations, and how to keep going past month nine when most people drop off.